Mental Health Facilities San Bernardino, CA

 Valley Star Crisis Residential Treatment

-Valley Star Crisis Residential Treatment is a mental health treatment center in San Bernardino, CA, located at 780 East Gilbert Street, Building H, 92415 zip code area.
-Valley Star Crisis Residential Treatment provides residential treatment.
-Valley Star Crisis Residential Treatment offers individual psychotherapy, psychotropic medication and activity therapy to young adults.
-Valley Star Crisis Residential Treatment also supports people with PTSD, LGBT and transitional age young adults.
-Additional services at Valley Star Crisis Residential Treatment consist of supported employment, intensive case management and psychosocial rehabilitation services.
+Valley Star Crisis Residential Treatment is a mental health clinic in San Bernardino, California, located at 780 East Gilbert Street, Building H, 92415.
+Valley Star Crisis Residential Treatment offers residential treatment.
+Valley Star Crisis Residential Treatment provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to young adults.
+Valley Star Crisis Residential Treatment also supports transitional age young adults, LGBT and people with PTSD.
+Some other services provided by Valley Star Crisis Residential Treatment include family psychoeducation, case management and supported housing.

 Community Hospital Of San Bernardino Behavioral Health